sysprog21/lkmpg/README.md

 $ git clone https://github.com/sysprog21/lkmpg.git && cd lkmpg

 # run commands
-$ make all              # compile pdf document
+$ make all              # Generate PDFdocument
-$ make html             # convert to HTML
+$ make html             # Convert TeX to HTML
-$ make clean            # delete generated files
+$ make clean            # Delete generated files
 ```

 ### Compile with Docker

-The compile process could be run completely using Docker. **Using Docker is recommended, as it guarantees the same dependencies with our GitHub Actions wokrflow.
+The compilation could be completed flawlessly using Docker. **Using Docker is recommended, as it guarantees the same dependencies with our GitHub Actions wokrflow.

 After [install docker engine](https://docs.docker.com/engine/install/) on your machine, pulling the docker image [twtug/lkmpg](https://hub.docker.com/r/twtug/lkmpg) and compile with it.